macd/BaryRational.jl/README.md

 6.508221345454844
 ```

+The AAA algorithm is adaptive in the subset of support points that it
+chooses to use.

+**NOTE:** The aaa approximant is designed to take a scalar or vector input without
+broadcasting.
+It will still give the correct results if you inadvertently
+use a.(xx), but it will be much slower than using a(xx).

-NB: ForwardDiff does not play well with BaryRational because when we interpolate at
+**NOTE:**  ForwardDiff does not play well with BaryRational because when we interpolate at
 a support point, we just return the initial function value there.
 ForwardDiff recognizes
 this as a constant and returns derivative of a constant, which is zero.
 There is
 special handling in the algorithm of [3] for calculating the derivatives at support points
 and that is implemented here.

-The AAA algorithm is adaptive in the subset of support points that it
-chooses to use.

 ## Examples